-The Atlas will be launched on 23th-24th September 2010 in Brussels at the Conference 'Soil, Climate Change and Biodiversity – Where do we stand?' .
+The Atlas was launched on 23th-24th September 2010 in Brussels at the Conference 'Soil, Climate Change and Biodiversity – Where do we stand?' .

 Press release: New atlas highlights the value of Europe's soil biodiversity and reveals how it is under threat